vmware/cluster-api-provider-cloud-director/tests/e2e/doc.md

   - Validate the kubeConfig of the workload cluster
   - Apply the CRS of CNI/CPI/CSI
   - Wait for all the machine states become `running`
+  - Verify if the infra ID of the cluster is set on the VApp metadata
 - Upgrade the workload cluster
   - upgrade the cluster to the targetK8sVersion and targetTKGVersion
   - monitor the new machine show up and then become running
+  - Verify if the RDE upgrade section shows the correct target kubernetes version after upgrade
 - delete the workload cluster
   - delete all the objects from capiYaml except `secret`
   - Ensure the workload cluster is deleted